nisrinfrh/-Creating-an-executive-data-summary/README.md

 ![Screenshot (183)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/0a56af12-2b35-496b-a201-c58eb86c4f55)

 ### Conclusion
-In this Case, i were tasked with using a variety of formatting skills and with creating a range of formulas to create data columns in a spreadsheet and calculate customized totals.
+In this scenario, my assignment involved employing a diverse set of formatting techniques and crafting various

+Formulas to generate data columns within a spreadsheet.
+My objective was to compute tailored totals and

-I transformed the standard sales data into a data summary that could be used to inform and drive business decisions
+Transform standard sales data into a concise summary, primed to guide and influence business decisions.